ONSdigital/dp-census-search-prototypes/README.md

 - Choose an application/script to run
     - Generate searchable documents across geographical boundaries and find parent resources (e.g. find Wales resources if searching for Cardiff), see [documentation here](#geographical-search-including-parent-documents)
     - Generate postcode index to search for datasets by postcode, see [documentation here](#postcode-search-with-distance)
+    - Generate search API for accessing prototypes, see [documentation here](#search-api)

 #### Notes